clemenstyp/HA-Raspberry-pi-GPIO-PWM/README.md

 ```

 RGB LED CONNECTED TO THE GPIO PINS OF A REMOTE RASPBERRY PI.
-On the Raspberry Pi the pigpio daemon is running on the default port 6666.
+On the Raspberry Pi the pigpio daemon is running on the custom port 6666.

 ```yaml
 # Example configuration.yaml entry